microsoft/reverse-proxy/docs/docfx/articles/kubernetes-ingress.md

 ## Creating the ingress definition

 Finally, once we have deployed the backend application, we need to route traffic to the backend.
-To do this, run in the 'backend' directory:
+To do this, run in the `backend` directory:

 ```
 kubectl apply -f .\ingress-sample.yaml